pkorba/mautrfx_embed/README.md

 - Piefed - [Piefed API](https://crust.piefed.social/api/alpha/swagger)

 ### Known issues
-- If you put a URL inside a spoiler, bot still generates an unobscured message.
-This is unlikely to get fixed because obscuring the bot's whole message works correctly only in Element Web/Desktop.
+- If you put a URL inside a spoiler, bot does not generate preview at all.
+It's unlikely that obscuring a whole preview will be implemented, because that works correctly only in Element Web/Desktop.
 - Currently, posts of *event* type are not supported (Reddit, Piefed)

 ## Disclaimer